 The last few years have seen an unprecedented increase in the demand and take up of consumer credit in the UK.
 Whilst this consumer credit boom has, on the whole, been very positive for the UK economy, there is now increasing concern regarding overall levels of consumer indebtedness.

-This has been fuelled by a number of high profile debt cases reported by the mainstream media.
+This has been fueled by a number of high-profile debt cases reported by the mainstream media.
 In response to these concerns, the UK Government has set up an interdepartmental Advisory Group to tackle the over indebtedness issue and to encourage consumer lending to be more ‘responsible’.